ArneBinder/pytorch-ie/README.md

 $ pip install pytorch-ie
 ```

+**For even faster prototyping with pre-defined, but fully configurable training pipelines and much more useful tooling, have a look into the [PyTorch-IE-Hydra-Template](https://github.com/ChristophAlt/pytorch-ie-hydra-template).**

 ## 🥧 Concepts & Architecture

 PyTorch-IE builds on three core concepts: the **📃 Document**, the **🔤 ⇔ 🔢 Taskmodule**, and the **🧮 Model**.
 In a